Introduction to Netflix Quality Control (QC)

 - Responsibilities: Enforces style guides & translation consistency.
 Examines source files in our internal tool, Subtitle Originator, with the goal of ensuring the best quality possible.

-Catalog QC identifies issues that would be disruptive to the streaming experience.
-The Catalog QC team takes the approach of simulating the customer experience.
+QC Operations identifies issues that would be disruptive to the streaming experience.
+The QC Operations team takes the approach of simulating the customer experience.
 Focusing on:

 - Issues that would prevent consumption (e.g. the incorrect content being delivered)